delatbabel/admin/staging/README.md

 These are the translation files for the old views.
 Ideally it would be good to keep these but in the long term we may migrate all of this to gettext and .po files.

+## examples

+These are examples copied from FrozenNode.
+They need to be checked over.

+## tests

+These are tests copied from FrozenNode.
+They need to be changed for the new namespaces.